Open Accessibility Menu

 Does American Pain Consortium treat anxiety and depression?

-Patients who have chronic pain often have depression and/or anxiety, so we have a licensed clinical psychologist on staff who is experienced in treating mental health concerns.
-We also have a Group Therapy course to help patients learn how to manage the stress and emotional impact of chronic pain.
+Patients who have chronic pain often have depression and/or anxiety, so we have many licensed clinical psychologists on staff who are experienced in treating mental health concerns.

 Will I need physical therapy?

 We often prescribe physical therapy as part of a patient’s treatment plan.
-We offer Physical Therapy at all Central Indiana and Central Ohio locations.
+We offer Physical Therapy at many Central Indiana and Central Ohio locations.

 Will you cure my chronic pain?

-Most chronic pain patients will never be completely pain-free, but with the right treatment, we can help reduce keep pain levels tolerable and manageable.
+Most chronic pain patients will never be completely pain-free, but with the right treatment, we can help reduce keep pain levels tolerable and manageable, so you can get back to living life to the fullest.

 Back to top